WPBeginner

 • Automated WordPress translation plugins

-The multilingual plugins allow you to manually add multilingual content to your website.
-The main benefit of these plugins is the quality of your translations will be significantly better than any machine-generated online translation tools.
+Multilingual plugins allow you to manually add multilingual content to your website.
+The main benefit of these plugins is that the quality of your translations will be significantly better than that of machine-generated online translation tools.

-The second type of WordPress translation plugins are the ones that use online translation services to translate your content.
+The second type of WordPress translation plugin uses automated translation services for content localization.
 These plugins don’t require you to write content in multiple languages, but the quality of translations is not as good as it can be.

-Unlike automated WordPress translation plugins, these multilingual plugins allow you to manually translate every aspect of your website including content, theme, plugins, and more.
+Unlike automated WordPress translation plugins, these multilingual plugins allow you to manually translate every aspect of your WordPress website, including content, your theme, plugins, and more.

 1. TranslatePress